 Webhook timeout: Meta retries if you don't respond 200 in 2 seconds.
 Acknowledge fast, process async.

 Template rejection cycles: Meta rejects templates that look promotional in Utility category.
-Read the
+Read the template guidelines carefully.

 Quality score degradation: high block rates throttle your number.
 Verify opt-ins, respect STOP requests.